betagouv/ComparIA/README.md

 </div>

-The platform is used in a few ways:
+The platform can be used for many different purposes:

-- Teaching people about model diversity, bias, sovereignty, and the energy cost of generative AI.
+- Teaching people about model diversity, bias, openness, energy consumption...
-- Ranking models on real use instead of English-first benchmarks, so you can see which ones work best in your own language or in your sector or even company.
+- Ranking models on real-world use instead of "laboratory" benchmarks, so you can see which ones work best in your own use case and language.
-- Building open datasets of prompts, votes, and reactions that anyone can reuse to study how people use these tools, or to train and align models.
+- Building and publishing open datasets of prompts, votes, and reactions that anyone can reuse to study how people use these tools, or to train and fine-tune models.

-Most models are weaker outside English. compar:IA is a way to measure that gap in public and collect the preference data needed to narrow it.

-## The story so far
+## The story of compar:IA

 - **Oct 2024:** The French government launches [comparia.beta.gouv.fr](https://comparia.beta.gouv.fr), an LLM arena open to the public.
 - **Mar 2025:** 50,000 votes reached, and the first dataset goes up on Hugging Face.
 - **Nov 2025:** The first public leaderboard ships, and a second instance goes live: [AI-arenaen](https://ai-arenaen.dk) in Denmark.
-- **Today:** Over 700,000 conversations and 250,000 votes ([about 89% in French](https://arxiv.org/abs/2602.06669)), several datasets, and new instances starting up regularly.
+- **Jun 2026:** Over 700,000 conversations and 250,000 votes ([about 89% in French](https://arxiv.org/abs/2602.06669)), several datasets, and new instances starting up regularly.

-compar:IA is now built to be run by anyone: a company, a sector, or a language community.
+- **Sept 2026:** compar:IA 2.0 is released : message history, personal leaderboard, admin panel, etc. compar:IA is now built to be run by anyone: a company, a sector, or a language community.

 ## Active instances